Partnership – Great goal; Insufficient word

 One way that this manifests is when, rather than identifying opportunities for growth, consultants begin to see client needs as deficiencies.
 This is more than a labeling problem.
 This often leads to anticipating problems that don’t exist.
 Such a dynamic all but guarantees dependency because it presumes that the client lacks what they need to get rid of the deficiency.
 And even more than this, it then positions the expert as the only one who can determine whether the solution has been effective.

-Acting in Partnership
+Acting in partnership

 Developing partnership while avoiding dependencies on both sides is challenging.
 Let’s explore this challenge through the lens of parenting.
 To raise responsible adults, parents experience the tension, on the one hand, between protecting their children by sheltering them and telling them what to do…while on the on the other hand allowing their children to have self-discovery and learn on their own.
 Choosing partnership will often feel the same for the consultant.